 8.6 Describe the relativistic mass-energy relation.

-8.7 Explain the work of Planck and Compton.
+8.7 Explain the work of Planck, Bohr, and Heisenberg.

 8.8 Explain the uncertainty principle and the other features of Quantum Mechanics.

 9.0 ATOMIC STRUCTURE AND THE EMISSION OF EM ENERGY

 The goal is to gain an understanding of the relationship between atomic structure and electromagnetic energy.

 9.1 Identify the nuclear atom and the Bohr model.